artsy/artsy.github.io/_posts/2019-03-12-so-you-want-to-be-an-engineer.md

 If you're interested in changing companies as well as careers, it's worth seeing if your target company or companies have open source code you can check out.
-See if you can find them on [GitHub](https://www.github.com) and look at some of their recently updated apps.
+See if you can find them on [GitHub](https://www.github.com) and look at some of their recently updated repos.
 If you already have some coding experience, see if you can contribute a little bit—even fixing small bugs or typos is a good place to start, since you're both contributing to their codebase (which will help you if you land an interview) and learning more about their stack. dB recommended that I do this with Artsy's code.